exercism/pharo-smalltalk/docs/TESTS.md

 ## Running Tests

-At the most basic level, Exercism is all about [the tests](https://github.com/exercism/docs/blob/master/language-tracks/exercises/anatomy/test-suites.md).
+At the most basic level, Exercism is all about the ttest and [testing](https://github.com/exercism/docs/blob/master/language-tracks/exercises/anatomy/test-suites.md).

 In Pharo, you can run tests for a single exercise by clicking on the test orb next to a class or method.
-Alternatively you can use the playground and type then evaluate:
+Alternatively you can use the playground and evaluate:
 ```
 MyExercismPackage suite run.
 ```